feiphoon/github-workshop/slides/slides.md

 Reminders for collaboration:

-- Be kind (you can still be firm and opinionated though!)
+- Be kind (you can still be firm and opinionated!)
 - Leave constructive comments
-- If you feel an online conversation is getting out of control, return to Meat Space :meat_on_bone: and retry the discussion in person.
+- If you feel an online conversation is getting out of control, retry the discussion in person.
 - If you're lost, ask for help!
 There are no stupid questions, only lost people who are feeling sad that they didn't ask for help sooner.

 ---